NHS advice for patients

 If you require regular prescriptions, EPS will save you time by avoiding unnecessary trips to your GP Practice.
 The EPS makes it possible for your prescriptions to be sent electronically to the pharmacy or dispenser of your choice.
 This means you will no longer have to collect a paper repeat prescription from your GP Practice - instead you can go straight to the nominated pharmacy to pick up your medicines.
 Because your pharmacist has already received your electronic prescription, they may be able to prepare your items in advance, so you just have to pick it up with no extra wait.
 In the future, EPS will become the default option for the prescribing, dispensing and reimbursement of prescriptions in primary care in England.

 You don't need a computer to use EPS - you can use it as long as both your GP Practice and the pharmacy offers the service.
 Kirkburton Health Centre offers this service.
 You can choose the most convenient pharmacy for you, such as near your home, where you shop or where you work.
 This is flexible and can be changed at any time - just let your doctor or pharmacy know.
 Please ask the practice of pharmacy staff for more details.
 It only takes a few minutes to set up.
-All patients will need a nominated pharmacy by 1st August 2018.
+All patients need a nominated pharmacy, so if you don't have one please speak to a member of the reception team who can arrange this for you.

 Patients on repeat medication will be asked to see a doctor, nurse practitioner or practice nurse at least once a year to review these regular medications and notification should appear on your repeat slip.
 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions.
 Please remember to book blood tests at least one week in advance of your medication review if required.